hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Ensure all accessibility features present.

 ## Minor issues/updates:
+- Check if username is taken prior to signup.
 - Add 'Review Album' button to each album in Album index.
 - Clear text from Content upon first input in Add Review.
 - Adjust 'year' input controls in Add Album